 Azure backup can also detect SQL DBs and SAP HANA DB deployments in your Azure virtual machines and enable protection from them from the Azure portal.
 Note that the same feature is now available in preview for PostgreSQL on Azure.
 This helps in protecting your mission-critical DB and SAP workloads in Azure

 To be aware of all the possibilities and constraints, you should refer to Azure Backup server protection matrix for details on each service.

 The next question that might come up is how much storage space will be needed to store your backups.
 The answer directly depends on how often you copy your workload to Azure, as well as how many historical copies you want to keep through retention policies.
-This is important point for discussion since Microsoft will charge customers for storage space in addition to fixed price for protecting data.
+This is an important point for discussion since Microsoft will charge customers for storage space in addition to the fixed Azure Backup pricing for protecting data.

 4. Backup Performance and Backup Time

-Every company’s recovery plan should contain crucial parameters for every tidy backup set, the required times for backup-related tasks, and performance expectations.
+Every company’s recovery plan should contain crucial parameters for every tidy backup set, the acceptable timeframe for backup-related tasks, and performance expectations.

 These parameters should be specific for every individual workload.
 Decide how big a chunk of time you can tolerate lost data, otherwise known as your Recovery Point Objective (RPO), and the maximum time you can afford to fix or restore service, which is your Recovery Time Objective (RTO).

 While the frequency of backup creation can be scheduled flexibly, the total time to backup to Azure varies depending on a number of factors:

 - The time it takes to create snapshots.